xleon/mobile/Readme.md

 Sounds good?
 Here’s what you should do:

-1. Contribute!
-Fix some bugs, improve performance, etc (suprise us :tada:) and submit pull requests.
-2. Review the codebase - find potential (architectural) shortcomings and suggest ways you would go about fixing them.
-Send this along with a short introduction of yourself to jobs@toggl.com.
+1. Show us your code.
+Links to your public repositories or (better yet) submit a pull request.
+2. Suggest changes and improvements, which you would like to work on when you're hired.

+Email these to jobs@toggl.com.
+Don't forget to add a short introduction of yourself.

 ## License